 The Centrifugal pump is one of the most critical components of the process plant.
 Proper selection from different types of centrifugal pumps is crucial for plant performance.
-It is used in all facilities such as refinery, oil production platform, petrochemical plant, power plant, etc. they also used in other industries such as agriculture, food processing, and even in residential buildings to supply water.
+It is used in all facilities such as refineries, oil production platforms, petrochemical plants, power plants, etc., in other industries such as agriculture, food processing, and even in residential buildings to supply water.

-In the process plant, a centrifugal pump transport the fluid from one equipment to another.
-Pumps are also used to transport liquid at a long distance through cross country pipelines.
-It is also used to achieve the desired pressure for certain high-pressure process applications such as boiler feedwater pump.
+In the process plant, a centrifugal pump transports the fluid from one piece of equipment to another.
+Pumps are also used to transport liquid at a long distance through cross-country pipelines.
+It is also used to achieve the desired pressure for certain high-pressure process applications such as boiler feedwater pumps.